- 2.5.1 Markov Processes

 Absorbing State

 An absorbing state $s_j$ is a state whose transition probability $p_{jj}=1$.
 This means that once a member of the group $x\in G$ is assigned state $s_j$, the member stays in the state and never transitions away from it.
-The state vector of an absorbing state has zeros for all of the other entries of the column vector because the sum of all of the transition probabilities must be 1.
+Since the $j^{\text{th}}$ column of a transition probabilities matrix that contains $p_{jj}$ must sum to 1, the other entries of column $j$ must be zero.

 Absorbing Markov Chain